Alpine Lamb Showcase Project on Hauser Kaibling

 Tenth Styrian Alpine Lamb Festival

-The project is topped off with the unique annual Styrian Alpine Lamb Festival on the last Sunday in July (30th July 2017).
+The project is topped off with the unique annual Styrian Alpine Lamb Festival on the last Sunday in July - this year on 29th July 2018.

 This summer, the tenth edition of the Styrian Alpine Lamb Festival will take place at Hauser Kaibling’s base station.
 This summer highlight promises a varied programme for the whole family, from seeing 800 sheep roam the fields to enjoying culinary Ennstal valley lamb treats.
 Entrance is free of charge!